Acceptable Use Policy

 - Connecting devices other than computers in residential hall network jacks; Acceptable devices include PCs, laptops, and gaming consoles; Prohibited devices include hubs, switches, routers, wireless access points, or other such devices that permit more than one device to connect a single network jack.
 Devices that interfere with other devices or users on the network may be disconnected.

 - Connecting devices to the University network without appropriate virus and worm related detection software.
 All computers must have virus protection software.
-OIT provides this software at no charge to students, faculty, and staff.
+OIT provides this software at no charge to faculty and staff.

 - Using the University's technical resources in an excessive manner or one that causes degradation, incapacitates, compromises, or in any way jeopardizes others use of the University’s technical resources.

 - Interfering with or attempting to interfere with service to the University community by modifying computer hardware in offices, labs, or classrooms; distribution of technology viruses; or intentionally creating resource consuming programs that force 'denial of service'.

 - Sharing your account or password with anyone.

 - Attempting to gain access to other individual's accounts, private files or email

 - Conducting any harassing activities toward University users.

 - Revealing or disclosing confidential information or invasion of another's personal privacy through electronic or other means.(1)